joshbrew/graphscript/docs/services/worker/worker.md

 Now you can post commands and subscribe to results easily, or chain threads via message ports easily (see worker.service.md).

-Note the unsafeRoutes allow writing functions, properties, and classes to the thread from another thread.
+Note the remoteGraphRoutes allow writing functions, properties, and classes to the thread from another thread.
 Use with caution!